wescoder/poke-shop/README.md

 # poke-shop
 Code test for Publicista.

-> This is a code for testing my development skills offered by [Publicista](https://trampos.co/publicista-servicos-corporativos-ltda)
+> This is a project for testing my development skills

 ## Testing